raii-x/fractone-manual/docs/sequencer.en.md

 Note-ons consist of pitch and velocity, with pitch displayed as a note name and octave, such as "C-4," and velocity displayed as a number from 00 to 7F in hexadecimal.
 Note-offs are displayed as "off".
 If you omit the velocity of a note, the velocity will be the same as if you had specified 7F.

+## Channel Assignment

+In Fractone, the audio source to which the sound to be played is assigned is called a channel.
+Fractone has 16 channels, so up to 16 notes can be sounded simultaneously.

+When a note is played on the keyboard or when CHANNEL is set to AUTO on the sequencer's Settings panel, the note to be played is automatically assigned to an available channel.
+However, the effects used for tones can affect the sound even after the sound has finished sounding, and if tones with different effects are assigned to the same channel after sounding, the sound may have undesired effects.
+In such a case, you can specify the channel to be manually assigned to the sound by specifying CHANNEL to MANUAL in the Settings panel.

+When using manual channel assignment, the channel number assigned to notes played within a pattern placed on a track is the remainder of (track number + column number in the pattern) divided by 16.
+For example, a pattern placed on track 1 would be assigned to channels 1, 2, 3, ... from the left column, and a pattern placed on track 15 (F on the sequencer display) would be assigned to channels 15, 0, 1, ... from the left column.